How to Plant and Care for Amaryllis Bulbs

 Amaryllis Planting and Care

-- Place a pottery shard over drainage hole, and fill container with potting mix up to bulb "shoulders" (the point where a bulb tapers toward its top, or "nose").
-At least 1/3 of each bulb should project above the mix.
+As for planting medium?
+Use a fast-draining soil with enough sand to provide a weighty anchor for the tall mature plant.
+Or try a soilless mix of peat, coarse sand, vermiculite, and charcoal in a ratio of 3:3:2:1.
+Make sure to place pottery shards over the drainage hole, and fill your container with potting mix up to the bulbs' "shoulders" (the point where a bulb tapers toward its top, or "nose").
+At least one-third of each bulb should project above the mix.
 Arrange multiple bulbs with shoulders touching.
+Water thoroughly.

 How to Get Your Amaryllis to Flower